 - Sends electrical impulses to neurological pathways

 Only health practitioners who have been trained in its use and received certification for administering the Bridge Device to their patients are permitted to do so.
 Additional criteria must be met by the patient in order to have the opportunity to utilize this leading technology.

 Continuum Recovery Center has dedicated clinicians trained and certified in the placement and management of the Bridge Device.
 To find out if you qualify for this opiate detox device contact our qualified opioid treatment expert.

 What Types of Drugs Does the Bridge Device Help With?

 With the need so great in this country to stop the opioid epidemic and the accidental overdoses from incidental and ongoing abuse, the demand for the Bridge Device is pervasive.

-For people who are struggling with heroin, fentanyl, other prescription pain pills, methadone, or suboxone dependency, the Bridge Device offers a very real and sustainable answer to the opioid detox experience.
-This not only paves a better road to drug detox, but allows people to begin their comprehensive addiction treatment program sooner than before.
+For people who are struggling with heroin, fentanyl, other prescription pain pills, methadone, or suboxone dependency, this device offers a very real and sustainable answer to the opioid detox experience.
+This paves a better road to drug detox.
+It also allows people to begin their comprehensive addiction treatment program sooner than before.

 What Kind of Results Can Clients Expect from the Bridge Device?

 Opioid detox with the Bridge in use can entail a two-to-five-day period of time.
 The device should be used in the manner that the administering clinician advises each patient – and each patient is different.

 People who have been provided the device thus far have unique accounts of its benefits.
 When measuring detox symptoms in patients without this device, pain and discomfort levels drastically dropped, comparatively, after being given the device and 30 minutes of use.
 With the minimization or elimination of detox symptoms, individuals wanting to get past opioid detox can do so effectively and more comfortably.